paulkaiser/eawgo/README.md

 #### Make territories private to each game instances
-A game needs a private list of territories and a territory map.
+[done] A game needs a private list of territories and a territory map.

 #### Segregate data structures into data.go